PercyNova/context-aware-password-checker/README.md

    git push heroku main
    ```

-### Integrating with an Existing Website

-To add this password checker to your existing website:

-1. Include the backend files:
-   - `app.py` (adapt the routes to your existing backend)
-   - `strength_checker.py`

-2. Add the form HTML to your website page and update the API endpoint in the JavaScript

-3. Include the CSS styles from the `index.html` file
+### Security Considerations

+- Set a strong `SECRET_KEY` environment variable for production
+- Always use HTTPS in production to protect authentication data in transit
+- Consider adding rate limiting to prevent brute force attacks
+- In production, replace the in-memory storage with a proper database

 ## How It Works

-### Password Strength Checking
+### Password Authentication Flow

-The application uses multiple criteria to evaluate password strength:

-1. **Length** - Longer passwords are generally stronger
-2. **Character variety** - Mix of uppercase, lowercase, numbers, and symbols
-3. **Entropy calculation** - Mathematical measurement of randomness
-4. **Pattern detection** - Checks for common patterns and sequences
+1. User enters personal information and password
+2. Client-side validation checks basic requirements
+3. Server-side validation provides detailed strength analysis
+4. Context-aware checks prevent use of personal information
-5. **Blacklist checking** - Compares against known common passwords
+5. Password is verified against common password lists
-6. **Personal information detection** - Ensures passwords don't contain user details

-### Context-Aware Validation

-The application checks if passwords contain:
-- First name
-- Last name
-- Email username
-- Variations using leetspeak substitutions (e.g., replacing 'a' with '@' or '4')
+6. Entropy calculation determines final strength rating

+### TOTP Authentication Flow

+1. User enters personal information and selects TOTP authentication
+2. Server generates a random secret key
+3. QR code is displayed for scanning with authenticator app
+4. User verifies setup by entering a generated code
+5. Upon verification, account is created with TOTP as authentication method
+6. Future logins require a fresh code from the authenticator app

 ## Security Notes

-- This application is designed to enhance password security but should be part of a larger security strategy
-- Always use HTTPS in production to protect password data in transit
-- Consider adding rate limiting to prevent brute force attacks
+- TOTP secrets automatically expire after 5 minutes of inactivity
+- QR codes are generated client-side using the QRious library
-- The application does not store passwords; it only evaluates their strength
+- The application does not store passwords in plaintext
+- In production, implement proper database storage for user data

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Password strength calculation inspired by NIST guidelines
-- Entropy calculation methodology based on information theory principles
-- Leetspeak detection patterns from common substitution practices

 ## Future Improvements

-- Add more sophisticated pattern recognition
-- Implement machine learning for better password strength prediction
+- Add support for additional 2FA methods (SMS, email)
+- Implement account recovery options
+- Add biometric authentication support for compatible devices
 - Support for multiple languages and internationalization
-- Additional visualization options for password strength metrics
+- Enhanced security logging and monitoring